mcgillij/amdfan/INSTALL.md

 amdfan print-default --service | sudo tee /usr/lib/systemd/system/amdfan.service
 ```

-If you ran `./configure` succesfully, you'll also find the service files for OpenRC and systemd under `dist/${init}/`.
+If you ran `./configure` successfully, you'll also find the service files for OpenRC and systemd under `dist/${init}/`.

 # Configuration files
-Similiar to above, you can obtain the sources from the runtime.
+Similarly as above, you can obtain the sources from the runtime.
 This is not necessary, as this file is generated automatically after the daemon runs for the first time.

 ``` bash
 amdfan print-default --configuration | sudo tee /etc/amdfan.yml